-If you live stream an event that has both in-person and online attendees, this would make it a hybrid event which boasts its own set of benefits.
+If you livestream an event that has both in-person and online attendees, this would make it a hybrid event that boasts its own set of benefits.
 Without further ado then, these are the top benefits of live streaming your event.

 - Increase Reach & Turnout

 - Higher Attendance Rates

 - Sponsorship & Monetization Opportunities